mabel-chang/Visualizations-of-Lipid-Metabolism/README.md

 ## Author
 Mabel Chang

-Developed as the final project for BF550: Foundations of Programming, Data Analytics, and Machine Learning in Python at Boston University  (F23)
+Developed as the final project for BF550: Foundations of Programming, Data Analytics, and Machine Learning in Python at Boston University (F23), instructed by Dr. Ilija Dukovski